Tri Town Youth Football & Cheer League

 Once assigned to a team, please notify the coach if your son or daughter cannot make practice.
 We realize that homework and grades are important.
 If there are any problems, please discuss them with the coach.

-The first game for competitive divisions is in late August.
+The first game for our kids is in late August.
 The coaches will pass out game schedules approximately one week before the first game.

 EQUIPMENT Supplied by TTYFL